robusta-dev/robusta/docs/playbook-reference/triggers/helm-releases-monitoring.rst

 .. details:: on_helm_release_fail

-    ``on_helm_release_fail` is triggered when a Helm release enters a ``failed`` state.
+    ``on_helm_release_fail`` is triggered when a Helm release enters a ``failed`` state.
 This is a one-time trigger, meaning that it only fires once when the release fails.

     **Available options**:

-    * ``names``: List of Helm release names for this trigger to monitor.
-Leaving this field empty monitors all release names in the namespace.
+    * ``names``: List of Helm releases for this trigger to monitor.
+Leaving this field empty monitors all releases in the namespace.
 Optional.
-    * ``namespace``: The Helm release namespace for this trigger to monitor.
-Leaving this field empty monitors all release namespace in the cluster.
+    * ``namespace``: The Kubernetes namespace for this trigger to monitor.
+Leaving this field empty monitors all namespaces in the cluster.
 Optional.

     .. admonition:: Example